Blackstone (BX) Set to Announce Earnings on Thursday

 Insider Activity at Blackstone

-Several institutional investors have recently modified their holdings of BX.
-Norges Bank purchased a new stake in shares of Blackstone in the fourth quarter worth approximately $510,355,000.
-Moneta Group Investment Advisors LLC raised its holdings in shares of Blackstone by 96,256.0% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 5,790,996 shares of the asset manager’s stock worth $429,634,000 after buying an additional 5,784,986 shares during the period.
-Morgan Stanley raised its holdings in shares of Blackstone by 3.7% in the fourth quarter.
-Morgan Stanley now owns 22,495,670 shares of the asset manager’s stock worth $1,668,954,000 after buying an additional 798,734 shares during the period.
-Northern Trust Corp raised its holdings in shares of Blackstone by 8.6% in the first quarter.
-Northern Trust Corp now owns 5,041,373 shares of the asset manager’s stock worth $639,952,000 after buying an additional 401,063 shares during the period.
-Finally, CI Private Wealth LLC purchased a new position in Blackstone during the 4th quarter worth $29,110,000.
-62.39% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of BX.
+Stonebridge Capital Advisors LLC boosted its stake in Blackstone by 7.2% in the fourth quarter.
+Stonebridge Capital Advisors LLC now owns 1,778 shares of the asset manager’s stock valued at $132,000 after acquiring an additional 120 shares in the last quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management boosted its stake in shares of Blackstone by 2.8% during the first quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management now owns 4,607 shares of the asset manager’s stock worth $585,000 after buying an additional 124 shares during the period.
+Exencial Wealth Advisors LLC boosted its stake in shares of Blackstone by 2.2% during the fourth quarter.
+Exencial Wealth Advisors LLC now owns 6,764 shares of the asset manager’s stock worth $502,000 after buying an additional 143 shares during the period.
+Toroso Investments LLC boosted its stake in shares of Blackstone by 0.9% during the fourth quarter.
+Toroso Investments LLC now owns 17,163 shares of the asset manager’s stock worth $1,273,000 after buying an additional 149 shares during the period.
+Finally, Ethic Inc. boosted its stake in shares of Blackstone by 8.9% during the first quarter.
+Ethic Inc. now owns 1,867 shares of the asset manager’s stock worth $237,000 after buying an additional 153 shares during the period.
+Institutional investors and hedge funds own 62.39% of the company’s stock.

 Blackstone, Inc engages in the provision of investment and fund management services.
 It operates through the following segments: Real Estate, Private Equity, Credit and Insurance, and Hedge Fund Solutions.
 The Real Estate segment includes management of opportunistic real estate funds, Core+ real estate funds, high-yield real estate debt funds, and liquid real estate debt funds.